-All deacons canonically resident in the diocese (except those retired or living out of state) constitute a Community of Deacons, which will meet from time to time (see: Title III, Canon 7.2 & 7.3) All are eligible for participation in the Council, which will be called together by the archdeacon and attended by all available deacons.
+All deacons canonically resident in the dioceses (except those retired or living out of state) constitute a Community of Deacons, which will meet from time to time (see: Title III, Canon 7.2 & 7.3) All are eligible for participation in the Council, which will be called together by the archdeacons and attended by all available deacons.
 The Council should speak for the deacons of the diocese.
-It should also arrange for and hold an annual conference for deacons, and all active deacons are expected to attend that conference.
+The purpose of the Council, along with both archdeacons, is to be available to offer assistance, advice, and education opportunities to other deacons in the communities of Eastern and Western Michigan.
+It should also arrange for, and hold an annual conference for deacons, and all active deacons are expected to attend that conference.